A New Wave Of Socially Conscious Tampon Companies Focuses On Organics And Giving Back | Fast Company

 “There are certain conditions that might make a woman more vulnerable to a negative reaction, like certain medications or pre-existing illnesses.
 In most cases, however, the amount absorbed by the vagina, because of the size of a tampon and the short duration of usage, isn’t very dangerous,” she says, adding that right now, we can’t definitively know whether or not organic or all-natural products have long-term harmful effects, because they haven’t yet been tested over an extended period of time.”

-But Rachel Carlton Abrams, an integrative medicine practitioner who works with women to maximize and improve their sexual and reproductive health while minimizing the negative health effects of environmental factors, says that “it is completely valid to worry about known endocrine disruptors (chemicals that can interfere with the way your hormonal system typically works), such as parabens, pesticides, plastics and petrochemicals in an area as absorbent as the vagina, even if we don’t have specific studies to say so.”
+But Rachel Carlton Abrams, an integrative medicine practitioner who works with women to maximize and improve their sexual and reproductive health while minimizing the negative health effects of environmental factors, says that “it is completely valid to worry about known endocrine disruptors (chemicals that can interfere with the way your hormonal system typically works), such as parabens, pesticides, plastics, and petrochemicals in an area as absorbent as the vagina, even if we don’t have specific studies to say so.”

-“We are not going to have ‘proof’ that each of these chemicals causes damage when used in feminine care products, because the FDA doesn’t require that testing for them to be used,” she says.
+“We are not going to have ‘proof’ that each of these chemicals causes damage when used in feminine-care products, because the FDA doesn’t require that testing for them to be used,” she says.
 “That does not, however, mean that they are safe.
 The U.S. does not require ‘proof of safety’ for the use of chemicals in topical products, even though most chemicals can be absorbed as well from the vagina as they can from the stomach.”

 So how high on your list of things to worry about should you put traditional, mass-market tampons?
-Abrams says that it’s as important to buy organic, non-bleached tampons as it is to buy organic fruits and vegetables (perhaps more so) it just depends on how concerned you are with the evidence that we do and don’t have.
+Abrams says that it’s as important to buy organic, non-bleached tampons as it is to buy organic fruits and vegetables (perhaps more so) and it just depends on how concerned you are with the evidence that we do and don’t have.

-“There has been a systematic ignoring of the effect of chemicals in topical products, beauty products, soaps, lotions, and feminine care products, and a lack of research is not evidence of safety,” she says.
+“There has been a systematic ignoring of the effect of chemicals in topical products, beauty products, soaps, lotions, and feminine-care products, and a lack of research is not evidence of safety,” she says.
 “It is similar to BPAs being used in baby bottles and infant chew toys for many years, prior to the FDA taking it off the market… We have to prove chemicals harmful before removing them from the marketplace.”

 Hoskins feels that it ultimately depends on a woman’s personal choice, since the numbers she’s seen thus far indicating how the chemicals in tampons affect a woman’s body are “too small, and the information is relatively new.”

 “Nothing in medicine is zero occurrence or 100% occurrence….
-The best option is for every woman to choose whatever type of tampon feels best for her peace of mind, pocket book, ease of use and ready availability.”
+The best option is for every woman to choose whatever type of tampon feels best for her peace of mind, pocket book, ease of use, and ready availability.”

-If nothing else, the social good component of these natural, organic models—and the feeling that you very well may be choosing low-risk as opposed to no-risk—may be enough to tip the scales and disrupt the flow of the mass market brands.
+If nothing else, the social-good component of these natural, organic products—and the feeling that you very well may be choosing low-risk as opposed to no-risk—may be enough to tip the scales and disrupt the flow of the mass market brands.